dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Modifying-snowplow-js.md

 As a final step, you will want to just check that your customised `sp.js` JavaScript is working okay.

-To do this, please follow the testing instructions at the end of the guide to [[Integrating SnowPlow into your website]].
+To do this, please follow the testing instructions at the end of the guide to [Integrating SnowPlow tags directly onto your website] (Integrating Javascript tags onto your website#testing).

+## Next steps

+Finished setting up the [Javascript tracker] (javascript-tracker-setup)?
+Then you are ready to [setup EmrEtlRunner] (Setting-up-SnowPlow#wiki-step3).

+Return to the [setup guide] (Setting-up-SnowPlow).

 [aws]: http://aws.amazon.com/
 [yuic]: http://developer.yahoo.com/yui/compressor/